rahulkapoor90/personal-goals/README.md

 - [ ] Submit IBM Watson Apphack app.
 - [ ] Complete 30 days of code on hackerrank.

+Things that are important:
+- [ ] 30 days of coding challenge on Github.

 Things I'll do in the future:

 - [ ] Do something with [Picturefill](http://scottjehl.github.io/picturefill/)